EPro30/Contact-Manager-COP4331/README.md

 We are grateful for the support and resources that have allowed us to create this project, and we hope that it can be useful and enjoyable for others to use.

 ## Contact
-Please contact any our group members for further queries and concerns:
+Please contact any our group members for further queries and concerns:<br/>
 Jose Yamin: <br/>
 Oliver Wacker: <br/>
 Hafijur Raman: <br/>